Vulvar lichen sclerosus is a benign, chronic, progressive skin condition.

 Common vulvar irritants include adult/baby wipes, colored or scented toilet paper, dyes, laundry detergents, fabric softeners, dryer sheets, rubber products including latex, sanitary products including tampons and pads, soaps, bubble baths and salts, tea tree oil, topical medications and vulvar hygiene products including perfumes and deodorant

 Dr. Angelle Brebnor is a Fellow of the American College of Obstetrics and Gynecology.
-Her office is located at 4701 North Federal Highway, Building B, Fort Lauderdale.
-For appointments, call 954-229-6000.
+For appointments, call 954-229-6000 or book online.